AustinPriesel-Skillable/DPMB-060/Day 3/Day 3.md

 9. Wait for the deployment to be completed.
 It will take 5-10 mins to complete.

-    You have provisioned your PostgreSQL Flexible Server successfully.

     ![](./media/image12.png)

 ### Task 2: Create a database